 Release - Red LED that illuminates steadily when release occurs.
+After the Discharge Timer has expired, the LED will flash.

-Supervisory - Yellow LED that flashes upon activation of a supervisory device (such as tamper switch) on Zone 4.
+Supervisory - Yellow LED that flashes upon activation of a supervisory device (such as tamper switch) on IDC 4

 System Trouble - Yellow LED that flashes for any trouble condition, including those associated with optional boards.